jhelovuo/RustDDS/README.md

 ## Rationale

 The [DDS][omg-dds-spec-url] 1.4 specification specifies an object model and a set of APIs for those objects that constitude the DDS specification.
-The design of these APIs in e.g. naming conventions and memory management semantics, does not quite fit the Rust world.
-We have tried to design where important DDS ideas are preserved and implemented, but in a manner suitable to Rust.
+The design of these APIs in, e.g., naming conventions and memory management semantics, does not quite fit the Rust world.
+We have tried to create a design where important DDS ideas are preserved and implemented, but in a manner suitable to Rust.
 These design compromises should be apprent only on the application-facing API of DDS.
 The network side is still aiming to be fully interoperable with existing DDS implementations.

 ## Class Hierarchy